 In all my years of traveling I have only spent one single night at a hostel, and it was in Florence at Tasso Hostel.
 It was not your typical, bare-minimum hostel.
 It is clean; it is tucked away between residential homes, Florentine craftsmen and restaurants on a side of the Arno that doesn’t see as many tourists.
 Plus, it has a fully stocked bar that sells cheap wine and a wonderfully decorated and spacious outdoor patio.

-If you need more than a bunk bed at a hostel, then consider renting an entire apartment.
+If you need more than a bunk bed at a hostel, and want to stay in Florence for awhile, then consider renting an entire apartment.
 It’s the perfect way to feel like you are living in the heart of the city!
 Asso’s Place is a beautiful 1,300 square foot place thats location can give you this unique experience.

 Plus, it has a stunning view of the Duomo.